I Love Potstickers!

 Potstickers, also known as steam-fried dumplings or jiaozi, are a popular food in Taiwan.
 Increasingly, they are gaining popularity in many other parts of the world, as well.

 Dumplings are composed of two parts: the wrapper and the filling.
 I understand that it isn't easy to get dumpling wrappers in the United States, and even if you do, they may not be fresh.
 In this article, I will share a recipe for easy homemade wrappers.
-As far as the filling, I will give you a recipe for the most common flavor, as well as three variations that reflect the latest trends in Taiwan.
+Regarding the filling, I will give you a recipe for the most common flavor, as well as three variations that reflect the latest trends in Taiwan.

 Step 1: Make the Wrappers